NasKar2/truenas-upgrade-jails/README.md

 You will get a menu with 4 options

+Output will be in Green if script is making a change, Yellow for information, Red if needs user input and Cyan if test mode.

 **Does not work properly with plugins, must be a standard iocage jail**

 ### Option 1